 The Vehicle Security Alarm monitors the doors, liftgate, and ignition switch for unauthorized operation.
+The Vehicle Security Alarm provides both audible and visible signals when activated.

-If something triggers the alarm, the Vehicle Security Alarm will signal for about 18 minutes.
+If something triggers the Vehicle Security Alarm, it signal for about 18 minutes.
 For the first three minutes the horn will sound and the headlights, park lights, tail lights and the Vehicle Security Light in the cluster will flash.
 Then the exterior lights will flash for another 15 minutes.

-If the monitored Vehicle Security Alarm that triggered the alarm is deactivated, the alarm will continue to sound until three minutes of alarm time is reached.
-If the monitored Vehicle Security Alarm that triggered the alarm is deactivated, after the alarm has been on for three minutes the alarm will shut off immediately.
+If the disturbance that triggered the alarm is no longer present (doors, liftgate, ignition switch), the alarm will continue to sound until three minutes of alarm time is reached.